My other sisters and I found my little brother, who is eight years old, on inappropriate websites. He does not know that we saw him.

 First off, if your brother is going to continue to use the internet by himself, try to install some sort of filter with a password that will prevent him from viewing it.

-Moreover, I would suggest that you suggest to your parents that they only allow him to view the internet at certain times, when there are other family members in the home monitoring what he is viewing, in the same way, a parent would monitor what their child is watching on TV.
+Moreover, I would suggest that you suggest to your parents that they only allow him to view the internet at certain times when there are other family members in the home monitoring what he is viewing.
+In the same way, a parent would monitor what their child is watching on TV.

-One way to get him away from negative stuff on the internet is to guide him to things that will be fun, educational and appropriate.
+One way to get him away from negative stuff on the internet is to guide him to things that will be fun, educational, and appropriate.

-At eight, he is tremendously vulnerable to his own curiosity and if he is not taught that such things should not be viewed and why – in a way that an 8-year old can understand – then he will seek to satisfy his curiosity in other ways.
+At eight, he is tremendously vulnerable to his own curiosity, If he is not taught that such things should not be viewed and why – in a way that an 8-year old can understand – then he will seek to satisfy his curiosity in other ways.

 From Counselor Abdullah Abdur Rahman

 Dedicated staff and contributors from around the world work very hard to deliver the highest quality services with credibility and distinction.
 Here are some thoughts for your consideration.

 First, how wonderful to see such concerned sisters, ma sha’ Allah!
-Your brother is blessed because in other families, the younger children suffer from neglect from their parents as well as their elder siblings.
+Your brother is blessed because, in other families, the younger children suffer from neglect from their parents as well as their elder siblings.

-You said that he visited inappropriate sites and we are going to assume you mean sites featuring pornography.
-It is highly likely that your brother heard about such a Web site or such content from his friends or on television and decided to explore on his own.
+You said that he visited inappropriate sites, and we are going to assume you mean sites featuring pornography.
+It is highly likely that your brother heard about such a Web site from his friends or on television and decided to explore on his own.